AnweshShaw/Credit-Card-Fraud_Detection/README.md

 This repository contains our project submission for Hack Overflow 6.0.
 Our project detects fraudulent activity while using Credit Cards using ML Algorithms.

+** <b>Highlights</b>:
+Our Project titled "Secure Swipe" was selected among the Top 15 teams in HackOverFlow 6.0, which had more than 500+ participants across all India.

 i) Algorithms Used:
 1) Random Forest Classifier (RF Classifier)
 2) Decision Tree